The Computer Chronicles

 Free to Watch

-I sometimes watched the Computer Chronicles as a kid.
-Though it seemed to be on at odd times, so I was never a regular viewer.
+I occasionally watched the Computer Chronicles as a kid.
+However, it always seemed to be on at odd times, so I never became a regular viewer.
 And in fact, the show would have languished in obscurity if not for Stewart Cheifet’s decision to donate old episodes to the Internet Archive.
 Cheifet realized that he wasn’t going to make any money with a bunch of 30-year-old computer shows, so instead of letting the old tapes rot in a closet somewhere, he had them digitized and posted on the Internet.
 Now you can go to YouTube and see the whole series, from 1983 to 2002.

 I have been binge-watching the series for several months now.
 And I’ll be the first to admit, there are parts of the show that are pretty boring.
 The Computer Chronicles is a lot “quieter” than modern talk shows, both for better and for worse, and some of the guests are not very charismatic.
 But as a primary source for computer history, the show is second to none.
 If you want to watch modern technology develop right before your eyes, I highly recommend the Computer Chronicles.